Start Your Masters Journey With This Free Profile Evaluation

-What is the Michigan Ross MiM Review?
+What is the Michigan Ross Master of Management (MM) Review?

 Established in 1924, the Stephen M. Ross School of Business (Ross) is the business school of the University of Michigan.
 Numerous publications have ranked the Ross School of Business' Bachelor of Business Administration (BBA), Master of Business Administration (MBA) and Executive Education programs among the top in the country and the world.
 The ten-month Master of Management degree adds a foundation in business to your liberal arts, science, or engineering degree.
 For non-business majors who are graduating this year or completed their undergraduate studies less than two years ago.
 This program offers an action-based curriculum, best-in-class resources, and a dynamic, purposely-designed career search preparation program to help you land your ideal job.

 The Master of Management curriculum consists of 14 courses for a total of 30.75 credit hours completed over 10 months.
 An intensive summer term kicks off the program in June.
 Students complete three core courses that are critical for business success and provide foundational knowledge for elective courses.
 An extensive series of in-depth, hands-on workshops with Ross Career Services gets students prepared for the recruiting season.
 During the fall and winter terms, students deepen their business knowledge through additional core courses, and customize their educational experience with electives.
 Students also have the opportunity to experience our Global Practicum Course, which includes fieldwork abroad (travel location subject to change each year.)
-The Master of Management program will officially start on June 20, 2016.

 The Michigan Ross Master of Management value proposition-